open-telemetry/opentelemetry-python/docs/getting-started.rst

 Getting Started with OpenTelemetry Python
 =========================================

-This guide will walk you through instrumenting a python application with ``opentelemetry-python``.
+This guide will walk you through instrumenting a Python application with ``opentelemetry-python``.

 For more elaborate examples, see `examples`.